 For the SME that can’t afford a Salesperson

 Let’s take a look away from the big corporates with large sales teams and get down to the smaller SME’s.
 The businesses where the owner may be the salesperson and the marketing person.
 These businesses often struggle for time to do it all and here is where a lead bot excels.

 Picture this, you’re a small company, you need a salesperson but can’t quite afford one so it’s you.
 You need a marketing person but you can’t quite afford one so it’s you.
 Your choice is to do both but not fantastically well or you can add a lead bot and become great at marketing (it’s quite easy you know).

 If you can spend your time generating content, social media website and landing page traffic, then you can add a lead bot.
 Qualify the people worth following up with and eliminate the time-wasters increasing the opportunity to grow your business.

-So as you can see, 5 ways to implement conversational marketing.
-Straight-forward reasons to add chatbots to an already functional marketing funnel and how a smaller business can employ them to help with sales instead of trying to be skilled at everything often achieving little or no results.
+So, as you can see, five ways to implement conversational marketing.
+Straight-forward reasons to add chatbots to an already functional marketing funnel and how a smaller business can employ them to help with sales instead of trying to be skilled at everything, often achieving little or no results.

 If any of the reasons above are making you ask yourself if your business could look at starting conversational marketing then don’t be shy.
 Reach out and talk to us and we will do our best to provide you with a strategy to support your growth and accelerate your qualification numbers.